Open all

 Where?

-Sprawling across part of old Rochester that includes a few quiet roads, the school has the feel of a university campus with different departments clustered in the School Yard, Davies Court and The Paddock.
+Sprawling across part of old Rochester that includes a few quiet roads, the senior school has the feel of a university campus with different departments clustered in the School Yard, Davies Court and The Paddock.
 Many back onto the green, which is called The Vines.
 A mix of historic and more modern buildings, this Kent school feels relaxed and spacious, and the nearness of the castle and cathedral is somehow grounding.
 As well as being easily commutable by train (the station is a five-minute walk), it’s also close to the M2.
 Five school routes bus pupils to and from Gravesend, King’s Hill, Maidstone, Rainham and Sevenoaks.

 Head